 WASHINGTON — The Missile Defense Agency's efforts to improve its homeland missile defense system are using risky acquisition practices, according to a Government Accountability Office (GAO) report released Wednesday.

-The GAO, as ordered by Congress, evaluated Defense Department reports on how it is improving its Ballistic Missile Defense System, designed to defend the homeland against possible threats from North Korea and Iran.
+The GAO, was tasked by as ordered by Congress, to evaluated Defense Department reports on how it is improving its Ballistic Missile Defense System, designed to defend the homeland against possible threats from North Korea and Iran.

 GAO states, for example, MDA has demonstrated "some" capability to defend against ballistic missile threats, "but several other key aspects necessary to prove it can defend the US homeland against the current ballistic missile threat have not been demonstrated."